lgarron/repo/README.md

 Commands:
-  version      Perform operations on the repo version publish      Publish setup        Set up the repo ci           Manage CI (continuous integration) at `.github/workflows/CI.yaml` completions  Print completions for the given shell help         Print this message or the help of the given subcommand(s)
+  version      Perform operations on the repo version publish      Publish boilerplate  Set up boilerplate for the repo ci           Manage CI (continuous integration) at `.github/workflows/CI.yaml` completions  Print completions for the given shell help         Print this message or the help of the given subcommand(s)